waku-org/nwaku/docs/api/v2/node.md

 proc info*(node: WakuNode): WakuInfo =
   ## Returns information about the Node, such as what multiaddress it can be reached at.
   ##
   ## Status: Implemented.
   ##

+proc resume*(node: WakuNode, peerList: Option[seq[PeerInfo]]) =
+  ## Retrieves and persists the history of waku messages published on the default waku pubsub topic since the last time the waku node has been online.
+  ## It requires the waku node to have the store protocol mounted in the full mode (i.e., persisting messages).
+  ## `peerList` indicates the list of peers to query from.
+The history is fetched from the first available peer in this list.
+  ## If no peerList is passed, the history is fetched from one of the known peers.
+  ## It retrieves the history successfully given that the dialed peer has been online during the queried time window.
+  ##
+  ## Status: Implemented.
+  ##